-- Sign and date the form cover sheet only after you have reviewed the completed schedules and worksheets - Photocopy all original Form 6 documents plus the cover sheet.
-Make at least three (3) copies of the entire original document stack plus as many as needed to provide to all interested persons.
+- Sign and date the Petition for Approval only after you have reviewed the completed Final Account (Form 8) schedules and worksheets. - ➤ Photocopy all original Form 8 documents plus the Petition for Approval.
+Make at least three (3) copies of the entire original document stack plus as many as needed to provide to all interested persons (those legally entitled to receive a copy).

-6. Confidential documents
+6. Confidential Documents

-- All Form 6 attachments, not including the form cover sheet, are confidential documents and are not available to the public for public inspection.
+- Confidential documents are not available for public inspection.

-- ➤ When filing confidential documents with the Clerk's Office, place the original document in an envelope that bears the case name and number, the name of the document being filed, the name of the party filing the document, and the label "Confidential Document."
-(Rule 7(C)(2) Arizona Rules of Probate Procedure).
-The following documents are defined as "Confidential:"
+- According to Rule 7 of the Arizona Rules of Probate Procedure, the following are defined as "Confidential Documents":

 - Probate information form

 - Medical reports and records

 - Inventories and appraisements

 - Accounts

 - Credit reports

 - Any other document ordered by the court to be "confidential."